Skip to content

 This is still under development and will be available in a future release.

-The deployment of an application is done through a PayableDAppFactory smart contract.
+The deployment of an application is done through a ValidatorNodeProvider smart contract.

-The contract defines which ERC-20 token is accepted as payment and the price of application execution per unit of time (second).
+The contract defines an ERC-20 token which is accepted as payment and the price of application execution per unit of time (second).
 In the current design, the price is fixed, and cannot be changed by the validator.

 During the deployment of the application, the developer can choose the amount of time he wants to pre-fund the execution of its node, in seconds.
-That determines the initial token cost, which can be calculated by calling the cost view method of the PayableDAppFactory contract.
-The pre-fund can be zero, which will register the application, but will not deploy a node for it.
+That determines the initial token cost, which can be calculated by calling the cost view function of the selected ValidatorNodeProvider contract.
+The pre-fund can also be zero, which will register the application, but will not immediately run a node for it.

-After an application being deployed, it can be funded by anyone by calling the extendRunway method of the PayableDAppFactory, specifying the application to be funded and the amount of time.
-Again, the token cost can be calculated by calling the cost view method of the PayableDAppFactory contract.
+After an application is deployed, it can be funded by anyone by calling the extendRunway function of the ValidatorNodeProvider, specifying the application to be funded and the amount of time.

-Before funding an application, either during deployment or later, the user must approve the PayableDAppFactory payee to spend the tokens on his behalf.
-This is done by calling the approve method of the ERC-20 token contract.
+Before funding an application, either during deployment or later, the user must approve the ValidatorNodeProvider payee to spend the tokens on his behalf.
+This is done by calling the approve function of the ERC-20 token contract.

 Example

-If later someone chooses to extend the execution for two more weeks he must approve 39.98 USDC and call the extendRunway method of the PayableDAppFactory contract, specifying the application to be funded and the amount of time in seconds, 1209600 seconds in this case.
+If later someone chooses to extend the execution for two more weeks he must approve 39.98 USDC and call the extendRunway function of the ValidatorNodeProvider contract, specifying the application to be funded and the amount of time in seconds, 1,209,600 seconds in this case.